 The beauty of mindfulness is that you can incorporate it into most activities in your life!
 You can be mindful while you hang out the washing or walk to the train station or listen to music or play with your kids.
 You can be mindful while you make your bed in the morning or brush your hair or pat your dog or drink a cup of tea.
 You can be mindful while you kiss your partner or write a grocery list or watch the sun set or bake lasagne.

 For example, this morning, I was washing the dishes.
-Rather than thinking about my to-do list or being annoyed by the fact that I was washing the dishes instead of writing my new e-book, I noticed the feeling of the warm water on my hands.
+Rather than thinking about my to-do list or being annoyed by the fact that I was washing the dishes instead of writing my e-book A Journey into Mindfulness: A 21 Day Guide, I noticed the feeling of the warm water on my hands.